 What Are Characteristics of the Antichrist?

-- There are also a number of Bible scholars who believe that scriptures such as Daniel 7:1-8, 24-28 and Revelation 17:1 infer that the Antichrist will be a gentile (i.e., not a Jew) from a nation that is part of a coalition of nations that will comprise a new or revived Roman Empire.
+On the other hand, a number of the Christian Bible scholars who believe that the Antichrist will be a person cite scriptures such as Daniel 7:1-8, 24-26 and Revelation 17:1, which imply that the Antichrist will be a gentile (i.e., not a Jew) and that he will be from a nation that is part of a coalition of nations that will comprise a new or revived Roman Empire.

-Since the temple in Jerusalem and abolishing the daily sacrifice.
-Many, if not most, Bible scholars think this ruler will be the Antichrist.
-Since the temple was destroyed centuries ago and has not been rebuilt, it obviously will need to be rebuilt before this scripture can be fulfilled.
-Therefore, the rebuilding of the temple in Jerusalem will be a definite sign that the Antichrist will soon become the political leader of the world.
+Since the temple in Jerusalem has not been rebuilt since it was destroyed many centuries ago, it obviously will need to be rebuilt before Daniel 11:31 can be fulfilled.
+Therefore, the rebuilding of the temple in Jerusalem will be a definite sign that the Antichrist will soon become the political leader of most of the world.

-During the so-called “last days,” a ruthless man to whom the Bible refers by several names, including the Antichrist, the Beast, and the Man of Lawlessness, will become the supreme ruler of virtually the entire world.
-He will be a blasphemer, deceitful, destructive, egotistical, empowered by Satan, and will persecute people who seek to be faithful to God.
-A definite sign that the Antichrist will soon become the political leader of the world will be the rebuilding of the temple in Jerusalem.
+During the so-called “Last Days,” a ruthless man to whom the Bible refers by several names, including the Antichrist, the Beast, and the Man of Lawlessness, will become the supreme ruler of virtually the entire world.
+He will be a blasphemer, deceitful, destructive, egotistical, empowered by Satan, and will persecute Christians.
+In regard to when the Antichrist will come, it is our belief that the most definite sign that the Antichrist will soon become the ruler of virtually the entire world will be the rebuilding of the temple in Jerusalem.